-We also examine the real yield on Treasury Inflation Indexed Notes.
+Next we looked at the real yield on Treasury Inflation Indexed Notes.
 The risk premium is like an expected real return on the equity market.
 It seems reasonable that there could be a correlation between expected real rates of return stocks and bonds.
 Figure 4 examines the 10-year on the run yield on the Treasury Inflation Indexed Notes.